BuffMulugeta/configure-ad/README.md

 <br />

-6) Utilizing Client-1 to join into the Domain we need to go to the system's settings -> rename this PC advanced-> Change
+6) Utilizing Client-1 to join into the Domain.

+We go to the system's settings -> rename this PC advanced-> Change.

 <br />
 <br />